 Expand Compliantly with an Experienced Global Expansion Partner

 Compliance with the early termination of a fixed-term contract can be a challenge for any legal professional, especially during a global expansion.
-Velocity Global’s International PEO (Professional Employer Organization) solution allows us to operate as your Employer of Record, helping ensure compliant employment contracts for your global operations—and can have you operating in new international markets in as few as 48 hours.
+Velocity Global’s Employer of Record solution allows us to operate as your Employer of Record, helping ensure compliant employment contracts for your global operations—and can have you operating in new international markets in as few as 48 hours.
 Ready to take on the global marketplace?
 We’re ready when you are.